-St. Louis County and the Consortium were already experiencing a low vacancy rental market even before the COVID-19 pandemic began and inflation caused housing materials and home values to increase.
-Affordable rental units are harder than ever to find and monthly rental rates have also increased.
-The home ownership market is also challenging with multiple offers on many affordable home and there is a lack of supply across the County and Consortium.
-Use of the County Home Ownership Assistance Program experiences a winter slow down, but the increased interest rates lowered clients buying power and costs of home have risen due to inflation and lack of supply has impacted the use of the program.
+St. Louis County and the Consortium were already experiencing a low vacancy rental market even before the COVID-19 pandemic began.
+The pandemic has put additional stress on the market making affordable rental units harder than ever to find.
+Monthly rental rates have also increased.
+The home ownership market is a little better with pockets of affordable homes available in certain localities across the County and Consortium.
+Use of the County Home Ownership Assistance Program experiences a winter slow down but has been steady for the past year in spite of the pandemic.